stuart-warren/logit/README.md

 logit
 =====

-Library to extend Log4J1.2 by providing a json appender (for logstash) and a zeromq appender (jeromq) This is my first real attack at a java project, so you have been warned!
+Library to extend Log4J1.2 by providing a json layout (for logstash) and a zeromq appender (jeromq) This is my first real attack at a java project, so you have been warned!

 v0.0.1